This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Recognizing Stress and Aggression Signs

-- Rapid tongue flicking or frantic pacing.
+- Rapid tongue flicking or constant pacing in their enclosure.

 Promoting Social Interaction and Handling